MrAlexSee/sopang/README.md

 ## Compilation

-Add Boost library to the path for compilation.
+Add Boost library to the path for compilation by setting `BOOST_DIR` in the makefile.
 Requires boost program options module to be compiled for static linking.

-Set `BOOST_DIR` in the makefile and type `make` for optimized compile.
+Type `make` for optimized compile.
 Comment out `OPTFLAGS` in the makefile in order to disable optimization.

 Tested with gcc 64-bit 7.2.0 and Boost 1.67.0 (not time-critical, used only for parameter and data parsing and formatting) on Ubuntu 17.10 Linux version 4.13.0-36 64-bit.